 Parents or guardians can self-refer to the center, or a child’s pediatrician or surgeon can refer their patient.
 Meeting with a medical team specially trained in treating wounds, the patient’s first visit includes a consultation with staff members, a treatment plan, and a goal to heal the wound within 4-6 weeks.

-Iredell Wound Care emphasizes early treatment, encouraging parents and pediatricians to contact the Center promptly before wounds worsen and take longer to heal.
+Iredell Wound Care, the only wound care center in Iredell County currently caring for children, emphasizes early treatment, encouraging parents and pediatricians to contact the Center promptly before wounds worsen and take longer to heal.